 Keeping Your Pens Cold

 GLP-1 pens need to stay within a specific temperature range.
 If they get too hot or freeze, they stop working.
+For detailed product recommendations, see our best travel cases and coolers guide.

 On the Road